Prizes and medals

 innovation and entrepreneurship in Sub-Saharan

-Africa will be launching in March 2014.
+Africa was launched in March 2014.

 Royal Academy of